Expectations and Rules

 – Finding time as well as physical and mental space to write is something many writers struggle with in our daily lives.
 Participants trust us to help them find this time and space on our retreats and to avoid unnecessary distractions, and we appreciate that and take our role as the group leaders seriously.
 It can be challenging for those who don’t struggle with writing at home to understand the balance we set regarding together and alone time, but our experience has taught us what works best to help writers get the most out of a retreat.
 The delicate balance of introspection plus social time is easily upset by really talkative people, those who can’t help but dominate every social situation or conversation, or those who find alone-time boring and feel compelled to create additional group gatherings or activities.

 – We are lifelong learners, ourselves, and most writers who join us do so in that spirit.
-Occasionally, though, some writers have struggled to respect our roles as retreat leaders and felt compelled to set themselves up as educators and organizers for other participants, or worse, to actively undermine our efforts.
+Occasionally, though—as mentioned above—some writers have struggled to respect our roles as retreat leaders and felt compelled to set themselves up as educators and organizers for other participants, or worse, to actively undermine our efforts.
 While you may be an outstanding writer, educator, and organizer in your own right back home, please check your ego and resist the compulsion to challenge our processes and roles while on our retreats or to create your own programming to share with other participants.
-Please recognize that we have learned a great deal over the years about what works for the majority of writers on our retreats, and what works for you may not be compatible with what’s best for others and the group as a whole.
+We have learned a great deal over the years about what works for the majority of writers on our retreats, and what works for you may not be compatible with what’s best for others and the group as a whole.
 If you think respecting our programming as well as the space and alone time we have built into it may be a struggle for you, our retreats are not for you.

 – No smoking or vaping is allowed on the coach, in the accommodations, or where other tour members are present.